Certificate in Accounting (Post-Baccalaureate)

 Can I get a certificate in accounting?

-Is it worth getting an accounting certificate?
+Is it worth getting a certificate in accounting online?

 What certification is best for accounting?